manuGil/lecture-notes/git-notes.md

 **Instructor:** *Manuel G. Garcia*

-**Last update:** *TBA*
+**Last update:** *22-02-2023*

 **Presentation:** *[Intro to version control](https://docs.google.com/presentation/d/1cCQcpklA-8EXQXZJ39f5tiYhD9BFabLV/edit?usp=sharing&ouid=105684743155471216616&rtpof=true&sd=true)*

-These lecture notes for the beginner-level of one of the lessons of the [Software Carpentry](https://swcarpentry.github.io/git-novice/).
+These are lecture notes for the beginner-level of one of the lessons of the [Software Carpentry](https://swcarpentry.github.io/git-novice/).
 These notes assume the use of [Git terminal for Windows](https://gitforwindows.org/).
 The context and flow of this lesson have been addapted to better fit the audience.

 ## PREPARATION